 by the State of California Department of Social Services.

-HEALTH/SAFETYFor details regarding the topics below and all preschool policies please download our Parent Handbook.
+HEALTH/SAFETYFor details regarding the topics below and all preschool policies please download our Family Handbook.

 Hand washing Policies

 PRESCHOOL STAFFThe UCUC Preschool Director has a BS degree in Child Development.
 All of the Staff members are professionals with sound education in Child Development and are CPR & First Aid qualified.
 They remain current in all areas of child development by attending workshops and conferences, as well as maintaining membership in NAEYC and SDAEYC.

 For information about our teaching staff click here.